-- Demonstration: In this Lab 6, the requested screenshot of the software routine running in the Terminal suffices. - ✓ If you prefer, you can request a virtual session (Zoom) with the instructor and demo it (using a camera). - Submit to Moodle (an assignment will be created): - ✓ One .zip file: - 1st Activity: The .zip file must contain the source files (.cpp, .h, Makefile), the requested screenshot, and the plotted histogram (values generated by your C++ code) as a .jpeg file. - \checkmark The lab sheet (a PDF file) with the completed Table I.
+- Demonstration: In this Lab 6, the requested screenshot of the software routine running in the Terminal suffices. - ✓ If you prefer, you can request a virtual session (Zoom) with the instructor and demo it. - Submit to Moodle (an assignment will be created): - ✓ One .zip file: - Ist Activity: The .zip file must contain the source files (.cpp, .h, Makefile), the output binary file (.bof), the requested screenshot, and the plotted histogram (values generated by your C++ code) as a .jpeg file. - ✓ The lab sheet (a PDF file) with the completed Table I.